Dental Restoration Home Care

 - If teeth have been removed, brush gently avoiding areas of extractions.
 Brushing is needed to help with proper healing.

-- A small amount of bleeding can be controlled by placing a soft cloth or tissue on the gum.
+- A small amount of bleeding can be controlled by placing a soft cloth or tissue on the gums and biting it to apply pressure.

 - Non-aspirin pain reliever may be given for discomfort.